scottnonnenberg/blog/pages/posts/2016-01-19-a-running-update.md

   - data
 ---

-It’s hard to believe that it has been 16 months since my last post [last post on running](/learning-limits-post-injury-running/).
+It’s hard to believe that it has been 16 months since my [last post on running](/learning-limits-post-injury-running/).
 I’m sure the suspense has been killing you since then!
 What has changed?
 What stayed the same?

 <div class='fold'></div>